joysmith/Shri-Shankaracharya-Technical-Campus/5 sem DS(A + B)  -IOT/lab/03 project.md

-## 3. To measure the distance between the Ultrasonic Sensor and an object using an Arduino board and an LED Light
+## 3. Connect LED/Buzzer with NodeMCU and compose a program to turn ON LED for 1 sec later at regular intervals